Edguardia/ECM1400-Battleships-Coursework/README.md

 ### Config Documentation
 * `config.yaml` contains the configuration for the game.
 This includes the board size
 * To edit the board size, change the `board_size` variable in `config.yaml` to an integer preferably less than 20
+* You can also change level of logging here by setting `logging_level` to one of `DEBUG, INFO, WARNING, ERROR, CRITICAL, NOTSET`
 ####

 * To edit the number or length of battleships add or edit new rows in `battleships.txt` with the format `name_of_ship, length_of_ship`